ybertot/one_num_type/README.md

 ```
 It is not immediately visible that `f n = B n (f (n - 1))`.

-Instead, we propose to write a piece of code that takes as input, the
+Instead, we propose to write a piece of code that takes as input the
 expected theorem explaining the behavior of the function, in this form:
 ```
 Recursive (def f such that (f 0 = v0 /\
     (forall n, Rnat (n - 1) -> f n = B n (f (n - 1))).
 ```
-From this expression, the command would generate the value:
+From this expression, the command would generate the value (or something
+similar):
 ```
 Rnat_rec v0 B
 ```

-This command should be made adaptable to the case, where several initial
+This command can be adaptable to the case, where several initial
 values are provided for base cases (for inputs 0, 1, and maybe more)
 and the expression B make take more recursive calls (to (n - 1), (n -2), and
 maybe more).